Prob-GParareal: A Probabilistic Numerical Parallel-in-Time Solver for Differential Equations: Discussion

 Despite its several advantages, Prob-GParareal's ability to properly account for the numerical uncertainty depends on the assumptions that: 1) the fine solver $\f$ yields the true solution (which is common within the PinT literature); 2) the variance across the coordinates of the system can be modeled using an intrinsic coregionalization model~\citep{goovaerts1997geostatistics}, as discussed in~\Cref{sec:theoretical_construction}.
 While these assumptions enable computational feasibility without requiring a linear vector field for the DE system, they may not always hold, leading to a bias in the mean and variance solution, respectively.
 The first assumption may be relaxed by either training local GPs to learn it, or using probabilistic solvers of it, allowing, in both cases, UQ for $\f$.
 The GP covariance assumption can be relaxed by selecting more flexible GP models.
-The most general case involves computing an $D ^3 d^3$-dimensional covariance matrix, where $D$ is the size of the dataset, and $d$ the number of coordinates to be jointly modeled.
+In the most general multi-output case, this would require forming a covariance matrix of size $(Dd)\times(Dd)$, where $D$ is the size of the dataset and $d$ is the number of coordinates to be jointly modeled, with exact GP inference scaling as $\mathcal{O}(D^3d^3)$.
 This may be feasible for nnGPs used on low-dimensional ODEs.
 Scaling to higher-dimensional ODEs and PDEs may require replacing the (nn)GPs with more scalable alternatives, as done for RandNet-Parareal in~\cite{randnet_parareal} for a deterministic algorithm.
 We defer the exploration of these problems to future research.

 \acks{GG is funded by the Warwick Centre for Doctoral Training in Mathematics and Statistics.
 MT and LG acknowledge the financial support of the United Kingdom Engineering and Physical Sciences Research Council (EPSRC) grant EP/X020207/1.
 We are grateful to the Scientific Computing Research Technology Platform (SCRTP) at Warwick for the provision of computational resources.
 All experiments were performed using the Warwick University HPC facilities on Dell PowerEdge C6420 compute nodes each with 2 x Intel Xeon Platinum 826 (Cascade Lake) 2.9 GHz 24-core processors, with 48 cores per node and 192 GB DDR4-2933 RAM per node.
 Python code accompanying this manuscript is available at \href{https://github.com/Parallel-in-Time-Differential-Equations/ProbParareal}{https://github.com/Parallel-in-Time-Differential-Equations/ProbParareal}.}